klmmmv/thesis/chap5.md

 To model and implement the transition from one node to another, we bind guards or conditions to the entry- and exit-edges.
-Therefore every node has a set of edges and functions which select one of the edges as entry or exit, depending on the entry or exit condition. +@fig:node depicts a single node
+Therefore every node has a set of edges and functions which select one of the edges as entry or exit, depending on the entry or exit condition.
+In +@fig:node a single node is depicted.

 ![A node according to graph theory](images/print/node.pdf){#fig:node}